francepack/backend_module_0_capstone/day_2/README.md

 ## Save your work in Git

-When you are finished with all of the day_2 activities, use your terminal to run the following commands in order to save your work to your local git repository.
+When you finish all of the day_2 activities, enter the following commands in your terminal in order to save your work to your local git repository:

 1. `$ git add day_2/exercises`
 1. `$ git add day_2/questions.md`